Škoda Vision 7S: Overview

-Škoda initially showed the concept on 22 March 2022 with a blurry image of the exterior, and on 15 July 2022 with a sketch of the interior, previewed the interior on 16 August 2022, and once again the exterior on 23 August 2022.
+Škoda initially showed the concept on 22 March 2022 with a blurry image of the exterior, and published a sketch of the interior on 15 July.
+The interior was previewed in full on 16 August, and the exterior was teased once again 7 days later.

-On August 30, 2022, Škoda fully unveiled the concept, which is claimed to be an electric replacement for the Kodiaq with a range of 370 mi.
+On 30 August, Škoda fully unveiled the concept, which is claimed to be an electric replacement for the Kodiaq with a range of 370 mi.